Simple ways to clean up the back end of your sale

 Or, a group may have sold discount cards after ordering a certain number up front and weren’t able to sell them all.
 These groups may have to deal with leftover items.

 This can cause problems, including a loss in profit, unless a plan is already in place to deal with it.
-Here are two methods that can be implemented whenever you have any leftover fundraiser merchandise:
+Here are 2 methods that can be implemented whenever you have leftover merchandise:

 Sell Returned Fundraiser Merchandise at Retail